areai51/ninja-quest/README.md

 ##Submitting your Assignment
 After completing your assignment please zip it and mail it to codejam@neevtech.com Make sure the subject line reads " Assignment from {your name}" In the Body mention the following:
 Name :
 Phone:
-Comments:{Feel free to write your thoughts and any clarifications you'd like to make about your assignment}
+Comments: {Feel free to write your thoughts and any clarifications you'd like to make about your assignment}